 |Directory Service Enrollment||- End users authenticate with existing corporate credentials.

 - Detects and syncs changes from the directory system into Workspace ONE UEM automatically.
-For instance, when you disable users in AD, the corresponding user account in Workspace ONE UEM console is marked inactive.
+For instance, when you deactivate users in AD, the corresponding user account in Workspace ONE UEM console is marked inactive.